to the BVI!

 a bathing suit, change of clothes, sunscreen, sunglasses, an outrageous flowered

-shirt, etc. If you are flying into St. Thomas and hopping the ferry to Tortola,
+shirt, etc. If you are flying into St. Thomas and hopping the ferry to Tortola

-you may want to think about doing strictly carryon, so you don't have to worry
+(a different couintry !), you may want to think about doing strictly carryon,

-about a delayed piece of checked baggage "island-hopping" behind
+so you don't have to worry about a delayed piece of checked baggage "island-hopping"

-if you need to check luggage, do it.
+so if you need to check luggage, do it.

 - Luggage